The Dario Hernandez blend from Guatemala is strong. Delightful, with a hint of…tomato?

 There is also a decent selection of beer, sake, and wine.
 Not everything above the bar appeared to be on the menu, so you’ll have to ask if you want a snootful.
 I amused Eo with a tale of my first encounter with the Denki Bran brandy, which went down smooth but returned with a mighty technicolor yawn one foggy New Year’s Eve.
 Similar tales might have been spun, but business began to pick up–Bar Zingaro appears to be a popular place.
 And with coffee that good, I’d say that popularity is well-earned.

-LOCATION: Nakano Broadway 2nd floor, access through the Sunmall at Nakano train station.
+Nearest Station: Nakano Station (plan your route at the link and click on the Google Map below for walking directions).
+Nakano Broadway 2nd floor, access through the Sunmall at Nakano train station.